michaelcurtiss/InvincibleDread/Chapter3-JourneyToTheCaves.md

-Seculla and Mandrameen first met at a party.
+Seculla and Mandrameen inhabited two different social spheres.
+Mandrameen

 Mandrameen spiel on the depression.
 THe western sand is the largest depression in the world.
 For since the beginning of creation, it has been spinning - winds in form - steal that shit.